aten2005/bits-lan-autologin/README.md

-Here’s the updated README with a section on packaging the script into an executable:

----

 # BITS LAN AutoLogin

 This script automates the login process for the BITS Hyderabad campus LAN network, eliminating the need for manual sign-in.